access-ci-org/access-oauth-mapfile/docs/README.md

 can be looked up with API calls.
 XSEDE's active XDCDB Resource Names are listed at:
 * https://info.xsede.org/wh1/warehouse-views/v1/resources-xdcdb-active/?format=html

-The email request will register your xsede-oauth-mapfile deployment in XDCDB and authorize your xsede-oauth-mapfile tool to access the XDCDB API using your API-KEY.
+The email request will register your xsede-oauth-mapfile deployment in XDCDB and authorize it to access the XDCDB API using your API-KEY.

 ### Configure xsede-oauth-mapfile